SnehaTallewar/Titanic-Survival-Prediction/README.md

 To run this notebook, follow these steps:

-1. Clone the repository (if this were a real repo):
+1. Clone the repository :
     ```bash
     git clone [repository_url]
     ```